RedPanda-08/AI-Content-Generator/README.md

 Open http://localhost:3000 with your browser to see the result.

 🔮 Future Work
-Reconnect Live AI API: Replace the current mock API with a live connection to a service like OpenAI, Google Gemini, or a stable Hugging Face model once billing is set up.
+--> Reconnect Live AI API: Replace the current mock API with a live connection to a service like OpenAI, Google Gemini, or a stable Hugging Face model once billing is set up.

-Content Calendar: Implement a visual calendar where users can schedule their generated content.
+--> Content Calendar: Implement a visual calendar where users can schedule their generated content.

-"Copy to Clipboard" Functionality: Add a one-click button to easily copy the generated text.